 It’s a beautiful world.
 Travel often.

-I’m Jill Patterson, a travel nomad turned professional travel agent.
+I’m Jill, a former travel nomad.
 Long story short, I created Chasing Adventure while my husband (Curtis) and I prepared for a worldly adventure.
-This blog was and is meant to serve as inspiration for other who want to live an unconventional life.
+This blog was and is meant to serve as inspiration for others who want to live an unconventional life.
 Curtis and I had a grand plan, Freedom 35.
 Which simply means we wanted to live a life of freedom by age 35.
 And that happened.
 At 35, we had quit our jobs, sold everything, and were off on a never-ending adventure of world travel.

 Fast forward 2 years.
 We were experiencing travel fatigue.
 We stopped enjoying the ride we were on.
 After much consideration, we decided to move back to Canada and live a “normal” life for awhile.
 Even though we don’t currently travel full-time, we still travel throughout the year from our home base.